 Spare parts in photos go with the car as do the parts listed below (they did not make the photo shoot, unfortunately).

 – Set of UFO rotors and calipers

-I’ve been asking $6500 for the car, but I will work with interested and loving Audi enthusiasts who will take care of this gem.
+I will work with interested and loving Audi enthusiasts who will take care of this gem.
 Car is located in Fort Wayne, IN.